lstorchi/markovctheil/README.txt

 the sep_monthly.mat contains both  the  community as  well  as the     attributes      matrices.
-The     same      results (i.e. entropy_1000.txt in thi case)  can be obtained using the GUI (i.e. randentropy_qt.py).
+The     same      results (i.e. entropy_1000.txt in this case) can be obtained using the GUI (i.e. randentropy_qt.py).

 Cite this as: